This past summer I have been a woman on a mission.

 2. Paint Large Outdoor Spaces

-Next, you will want to move to the outside of the structure.
+Next, you will have to move to the outside of the structure.
 You will begin by painting the larger portions of any outside structure.

-So this basically equates to any of the outside walls.
-Depending upon how large the structure is, you might want to use a roller or a sprayer.
+This equates to any of the outside walls.
+Depending upon how large the structure is, you might have to use a roller or a sprayer.
 If you are painting a barn then the sprayer would be handy.

 3. Trim Windows And Doors

-Finally, you’ll want to complete the job by painting all outside doors.
-Then you’ll want to trim out the doors and windows.
+Finally, you’ll complete the job by painting all outside doors.
+Then you’ll trim out the doors and windows.

 Also, be sure to add the paint very liberally.
-And you might want to go back and add a few extra coats.
-But this is all about your preference.
+And you might have to go back and add a few extra coats.
+Still, this is all about your preference.